FAQs

 Express Lane Considerations

-Express lanes offer a way for U.S. 69 users to generate revenue that will fund Overland Park’s local contribution.
-As the tolls are collected, that revenue over time will be used to offset KDOT’s initial construction investment to build the new lanes.
+Express lanes offer a way for U.S. 69 users to generate revenue that funds Overland Park’s local contribution to the 69Express Project.
+As the tolls are collected, toll revenue over time will be used to offset KDOT’s initial construction investment to build the new lanes.

-The 69Express Project includes:
+The 69Express Project included:

-• Adding two new express lanes (one northbound, one southbound) between 103rd Street and 151st Street
+• Adding two new express lanes (one northbound, one southbound) between 103rd Street and 151st Street;

-• Reconstructing the interchange ramps at I‑435, College Blvd., 119th Street, Blue Valley Parkway, 135th Street, 151st Street and 167th Street
+• Reconstructing the interchange ramps at I‑435, College Blvd., 119th Street, Blue Valley Parkway, 135th Street, 151st Street and 167th Street;

-• Multiple bridge replacements
+• Multiple bridge replacements; and

-• Constructing 11 noise walls
+• Constructing 11 noise walls.

 Variable rate tolling means toll rates change with traffic volumes to keep the toll lanes flowing smoothly while also improving traffic flow in the toll-free, general-purpose lanes.
 Overhead signs communicate the current toll rate to drivers, so they can choose for themselves whether they want to pay that price to drive in the free-flowing toll lane.

-The Express lanes are planned to raise the City of Overland Park’s $30 million local contribution.
+The express lanes are planned to raise the City of Overland Park’s $30 million local contribution.
 Adjusted for inflation and included maintenance, it is estimated that the express lane tolls will generate the $30 million contribution between 2037 and 2042.

 By statute, toll revenue raised by this Project must be spent on Project expenses.
-Toll revenue first will cover its own cost of collection (operations, maintenance and periodic replacement of the roadside toll system), and then will be used to reimburse KDOT for the City’s local contribution toward initial construction costs.
+Toll revenue first will cover its own cost of collection (operations, maintenance and periodic replacement of the roadside toll system) and then will be used to reimburse KDOT for the City’s local contribution toward initial construction costs.

 The Project has determined that the net revenue of the express lanes can fund the local contribution from the City of Overland Park.
 Tolls will be in place until the $30 million local contribution is met.
-At that time, City of Overland Park and KDOT will determine if the express lane operation should continue.
+At that time, the City of Overland Park and KDOT will determine if the express lane operation should continue.

 No. Tolls will generate revenue for Overland Park’s local contribution and are a tool used to manage traffic volumes in the tolled and free lanes.